 - Interview Sessions were held on the same day as the event.

-- Please note that early-bird registration ends at the end of November.
+- Please see our information package.
+Note that early-bird registration ends at the end of December.

 - Publicity starts one month before the event.
 The closer it is to the event day, the more frequently we publicize.